lilaspourpre/acl-2020/_pages/home.md

 The world of Data Science changes every year.
 At AIST, we exchange our understanding of the Science state-of-the-art, as well as how it applies to life and business.
 AIST is regularly held since 2012.

-The conference will be held offline (Bishkek, Kirgizstan).
+The conference will be held offline (Bishkek, Kyrgyzstan).
 See [Venue](/venue/) page for more information.

 <h2>Publication</h2>